-The annual outturn monitoring report for the Council Plan was presented to Cabinet on 5 June 2024.
-The report recognises the significant progress which the Council has continued to make in relation to the delivery of its key priorities, and also highlights the significant challenges faced and the areas where further focus and work is needed.
+The annual outturn monitoring report for the Council Plan was presented to Cabinet on 11 June 2025.
+This is the final monitoring report against the 2022-25 plan.
+The report recognises the significant progress which the Council has continued to make in relation to the delivery of its key priorities.
+It also identifies the significant challenges and areas requiring further focus and attention.